Keyboard shortcuts

 fail-on-warnings = false

-# Developers get feedback during mdbook serve
+• Fast feedback during local mdbook serve

 Common Pitfalls to Avoid